Medically reviewed by Drugs.com. Last updated on Feb 15, 2023.

-BENLYSTA is for intravenous infusion only and must be reconstituted and diluted prior to administration [see Dosage and Administration (2.3)].
+BENLYSTA for intravenous use must be reconstituted and diluted prior to administration.
 Do not administer as an intravenous push or bolus.

-The recommended dosage regimen is 10 mg/kg at 2-week intervals for the first 3 doses and at 4-week intervals thereafter.
-Reconstitute, dilute, and administer as an intravenous infusion only, over a period of 1 hour.
+The recommended intravenous dosage regimen is 10 mg/kg at 2-week intervals for the first 3 doses and at 4-week intervals thereafter.
+Reconstitute, dilute, and administer as an intravenous infusion over a period of 1 hour.
 The infusion rate may be slowed or interrupted if the patient develops an infusion reaction.
-The infusion must be discontinued immediately if the patient experiences a serious hypersensitivity reaction [see Contraindications (4), Warnings and Precautions (5.4)].
+The infusion must be discontinued immediately if the patient experiences a serious hypersensitivity reaction [see Contraindications (4), Warnings and Precautions (5.3)].

 Preparation of Intravenous Solutions

-BENLYSTA is provided as a lyophilized powder in a single-dose vial for intravenous infusion only and should be reconstituted and diluted by a healthcare professional using aseptic technique as follows.
+BENLYSTA for intravenous use is provided as a lyophilized powder in a single‑dose vial and should be reconstituted and diluted by a healthcare professional using aseptic technique as follows.
 Use of a 21- to 25-gauge needle is recommended when piercing the vial stopper for reconstitution and dilution.

-1. Remove BENLYSTA from the refrigerator and allow to stand 10 to 15 minutes for the vial to reach room temperature.
+- Remove the vial of BENLYSTA from the refrigerator and allow to stand for 10 to 15 minutes for the vial to reach room temperature.

 - Reconstitute the BENLYSTA powder with Sterile Water for Injection, USP, as follows.
 The reconstituted solution will contain a concentration of 80 mg/mL belimumab.